DND–KMP Expressway: Route

-Main DND-EMP Expressway route
+Main DND-KMP Expressway route

 The NH–148NA highway connects Sarai Kale Khan & Kalindi Kunj (Delhi), Noida, Jewar, Faridabad and Ballabhgarh to the main alignment of :Delhi–Mumbai Expressway via an interchange at Khalilpur, Nuh district (Haryana).

 Delhi (12 km)

-7 km out of 9 km route of in Delhistate is elevated with two-level crossings at 4 locations of the Delhi Metro rail line (near Okhla Vihar and Kalindi Kunj metro station), making it the 1st expressway in India to cross above elevated metro rail line.
+7 km out of 9 km route of in Delhi state is elevated with two-level crossings at 4 locations of the Delhi Metro rail line (near Okhla Vihar and Kalindi Kunj metro station), making it the 1st expressway in India to cross above elevated metro rail line.
 NH-148NA exits Delhi at MCD Toll Plaza (near Mithapur) which is 12.5 km from the DND starting point.